 In fact, the skills you develop while practicing off-ice on rollerblades are almost 100 percent transferable to ice hockey skating.
 That’s likely because in either type of skating, you’re relying on the exact same muscles.

 Most ice hockey players find that practicing shooting on inline skates translates into better ice hockey skating.
 But as stated above, the skating skills aren’t 100 percent transferable.

 Off-road Inline Skating

 Off-road inline skating is a form of outdoor inline skating.
 But you’re not just skating smooth sidewalks, high-quality asphalt, or skateparks.
 In off-road riding, you skate large, soft wheels that conquer all kinds of cracks, twigs, small rocks, and gravel.

 Off-ride inline skating is in some ways similar to inline speed skating.
 In fact, the best inline skates for rough roads are typically speed skates.
 They’re really fast rollerblades that roll over obstacles with incredible ease.

 Recreational inline skating

-As the name suggests, recreational inline skating is a pastime kids, teens, and grown men and women enjoy outdoors.
+As the name suggests, recreational inline skating is a pastime that kids, teens, and grown men and women enjoy outdoors.
 The main goal is to have fun or even socialize with others while doing tons of good to your health.